foundeo/ubuntu-nginx-lucee/README.md

 1. **Updates Ubuntu** - simply runs `apt-get update` and `apt-get upgrade`
 2. **Downloads Lucee** - uses curl to download lucee jars from BitBucket places jars in `/opt/lucee/current/`
 3. **Installs & Configures Tomcat 8** - runs `apt-get install tomcat8` updates the `web.xml` `server.xml` and `catalina.properties` to configure Lucee servlets and mod_cfml Valve.
+(Tomcat/Lucee run on port 8080 by default).
 4. **Installs Oracle JVM** - if you downloaded a server-jre and specified its path in the config it will extract it under `/opt/lucee/jvm/version` and then create a symbolic link `/opt/lucee/jvm/current` to denote the current jvm version to use.
 It also edits tomcat config to point to this jvm.
+You can also use OpenJDK instead.
 5. **Installs & Configures nginx** - runs `apt-get install nginx` to install nginx.
 Crates a web root directory.
 Creates a `lucee.config` file so you can just `include lucee.config` for any site that uses CFML

 Take a look in the `scripts/` subfolder to see the script for each step.